rhelgeby/zealux-monitor/README.md

 on startup.
 Create a user with its own schema and privileges to create tables and insert data.
 Then Liquibase will handle the rest.

-Only tested with PostgreSQL, however this initial version should work with most databases.
-I'm also experimenting with views for reports (not included) and these use functions specific to PostgreSQL.
+It's only tested with PostgreSQL 14.2.
+Data insertion and the stats view is standard SQL.
+Queries for the charts use functions specific to PostgreSQL, however charts can be disabled.

 ## Running as a Service on FreeBSD